 This table contains a set of reference wavelengths (in Ångstrom) for the arc lamp used.
-The only requirement for this table is to contain a column listing such wavelengths, whose name may be specified using the fors\recipe configuration parameter --wcolumn (see Section 9.8.3, page 99).
+The only requirement for this table is to contain a column with name "WLEN" listing such wavelengths and another column with name "CHEMICAL\ION" which contains the name of the chemical element (like Ar, Ne, etc...)

 A standard line catalog is also provided for each FORS1 and FORS2 grism: this table is named following the convention: